Libyan Navy: Actions

 Libya's Navy first saw military action during an encounter with the United States Sixth Fleet in March 1986 in the Action in the Gulf of Sidra, when one missile boat and a corvette were destroyed, and other ships were damaged by A-6 Intruder aircraft.
 Unusually, some of these attacks were performed successfully, with cluster bombs like the Mk.20 Rockeye which were designed as an anti-tank weapon.

 In July 1984, the roll-on/roll-off ferry Ghat is believed to have mined the Red Sea a few kilometres south of the Suez Canal.
 Approximately nineteen ships were damaged, including a Soviet container ship which was the first to be hit on 9 July.
 The Islamic Jihad Organisation took responsibility for the incident.
 However, Egypt's President Hosni Mubarak did not believe the claims and blamed Muammar Gaddafi and Libya.
-Other sources agreed after it was learnt that the ship took fifteen days to complete a voyage that normally would take eight days, the head of the Libyan minelaying division was on board, and that, when inspected by French officials in Marseilles the aft door was damaged.
+Other sources agreed after it was learnt that the ship took fifteen days to complete a voyage that normally would take eight days, the head of the Libyan minelaying division was on board, and that, when inspected by French officials in Marseille the aft door was damaged.
 Due to concerns about the safety and potential lost revenue from the canal, Egypt asked for assistance in sweeping the mines in a complex operation that involved minehunters from the French, British, Italian, Dutch, and US navies.
 The British located a Soviet-made mine, which was most likely sold to Libya after 1981 and was laid to cause problems for Egypt.